Court denies new trial in ‘Serial’ podcast murder case

 ANNAPOLIS, Md.
-(AP) - Maryland’s highest court has denied a new trial for a man whose murder conviction was chronicled in the hit podcast “Serial.”
+(AP) - Maryland’s highest court denied a new trial Friday for a man whose murder conviction was chronicled in the hit podcast “Serial.”

-In an opinion Friday, the Court of Appeals agreed with a lower court that Adnan Syed’s legal counsel was deficient in failing to investigate an alibi witness, but it disagreed that the deficiency prejudiced the case.
-The court says Syed waived his ineffective counsel claim.
+In a 4-3 opinion, the Court of Appeals agreed with a lower court that Adnan Syed’s legal counsel was deficient in failing to investigate an alibi witness, but it disagreed that the deficiency prejudiced the case.
+The court said Syed waived his ineffective counsel claim.

-The court reversed the Court of Special Appeals’ judgment, sending it back to that court with directions to reverse the Baltimore Circuit Court judgment granting a new trial.
+The court reversed a Court of Special Appeals’ judgment, sending the case back to that court with directions to reverse a Baltimore Circuit Court judgment granting a new trial.

-Syed is serving a life sentence after he was convicted in 2000 of strangling his ex-girlfriend and burying her body in a Baltimore park.

-Syed’s case was at the center of the “Serial” podcast’s first season.
+Syed is serving a life sentence after he was convicted in 2000 of strangling 17-year-old Hae Min Lee and burying her body in a Baltimore park.
+More than a decade later, the popular “Serial” podcast brought Syed’s long-running case to millions of listeners with its debut 2014 season.
+The show revealed little-known evidence and attracted millions of listeners, shattering podcast-streaming and downloading records.

+In 2016, a lower court ordered a retrial for Syed on grounds that his attorney, Cristina Gutierrez, who died in 2004, didn’t contact an alibi witness and provided ineffective counsel.
+The state appealed.
+The special appeals court upheld the lower court’s ruling last year and the state appealed that decision, too.

+Syed’s attorney Justin Brown said in a statement that they are “devastated” by the decision “but we will not give up on Adnan Syed.”

 Copyright © 2019 The Washington Times, LLC.